 11. Ladle jelly (using a canning funnel) into the jelly jars, leaving 1/2″ headspace at the top.
 Prior to making jelly, I wash up my jars and lids (this recipe took 9 jelly jars which are 8 oz each) in hot, soapy water.
 I dry them and put them on a cookie sheet in the oven on warm.
 When it is time to fill the jars I just pull out the cookie sheet.
 If you have a dishwasher, use it to sanitize and dry your jars.

 12. Add lids and rings and screw on finger-tight.
 Now, at some point here, you need to start your water bath to process the jars; however, I only have one big burner, so that is a trick considering I need that burner to boil the jelly.
 Once you have a rolling boil in your canner…

 13. Add jars to water bath canner and process 6 minutes.
 Getting the water height right is quite a trick, so overdo it rather than underdo it when you fill your canner with water.
 Also, make sure you have one of those handy jar lifters.
 It grabs just below the lids and makes pulling the jars from the water so much easier.

 14. Set jars out on counter to cool and listen for lid popping.
 The lids popping is music to my ears!
 It means the jars are sealed and can stay on the shelves safely.

-And now, these lovely jars reside in my pantry just waiting to be pried open and eaten!
+And now, these lovely jars reside in my pantry just waiting to be pried open and eaten or given away as gifts!
 Yum!